 Step 7: Repeat steps 2-7.

 Courage is a heart word.
-Therefore, The Path of the Heart is ultimately a path of where you repeatedly face your fears by doing what you’re afraid of doing, saying what you’re afraid of saying, and asking what you’re afraid of asking.
-Overtime, the more you face your fears, the more courageous, confident, competent and lucky you become.
+Going after what your heart truly desires means you repeatedly face your biggest fears along the way.
+You do what you’re most afraid of doing, say what you’re most afraid of saying, and ask for what you’re most afraid of asking.